rovaughn/platform-docs/platform/manual/graphql-tutorial/graphql-apis.rst

       }
     }

-Updating Data
+Updating data
 -------------

 The request to update data consists of two parts - the new values and a ``where`` indicating what to update.
-The syntax of where clause is same as in the `select` query.
-For the full syntax of update request, see :ref:`here <data_update>`.
+The syntax of the where clause is same as the one in the `select` query.
+For the full syntax of an update request, see :ref:`here <data_update>`.

 .. code-block:: graphql